Paying for It: Male–female relations

 Brown has focused on his problems with relating to women in previous works, most notably in his books The Playboy and I Never Liked You.

 Brown began to question traditional male–female relations after he had read Cerebus #186, which contained an essay attacking the modern state of such relations.
 After Sook-Yin Lee broke up with him, he felt that he no longer wanted to deal with the tensions of being in a boyfriend–girlfriend relationship.
-After three years of staying celibate, he decided he would start seeing prostitutes, although at first he was hesitant, as he did not want to be seen as a "loser".
+After three years of staying celibate, he decided he would start seeing sex workers, although at first he was hesitant, as he did not want to be seen as a "loser".

-Brown made his visiting of prostitutes known to his friends and relatives (except for his stepmother) shortly after his first visit, and it had been made public long before the appearance of Paying for It, as in his interview with Dave Sim in Cerebus #295–297.
+Brown made his visiting of sex workers known to his friends and relatives (except for his stepmother) shortly after his first visit, and it had been made public long before the appearance of Paying for It, as in his interview with Dave Sim in Cerebus #295–297.
 That he had been working on a graphic novel on the subject had been known in comics circles at least since 2004 when, in an interview with The Pulse, he says he explores some of René Girard's theories of the origin of desire in his then-yet-unnamed book, and its appearance was much anticipated.

 Brown's aversion to relationships with women drew tentative comparisons to friend and fellow cartoonist Dave Sim, known for his controversial views on women.
 Brown responded to this by saying, "...I don't think women are intellectually inferior to men.
 But I like being alone."
 Brown also publicly debated the subject with Sim in the Getting Riel interview, while acknowledging that "Cerebus #186 [the issue in which Sim first laid out his controversial views] did push me in the direction of questioning the whole romantic relationship thing".

 Depictions of real people

 Brown had originally intended the book to cover the history of his sex life, including losing his virginity and going through all his girlfriends, but two of his former girlfriends with whom he was still friends (Sook-Yin Lee and the Kris of Helder, Showing Helder and The Playboy) objected to their stories being told in his book.
-He also intended to include more details of the prostitutes he visited, such as their interests and the conversations they had, but was afraid too much detail could identify them — he chose to respect their anonymity; this includes "Denise", the prostitute with whom he ended up having a long-term, monogamous relationship, and who refused to have more of herself included in the book.
-Brown did not try to contact the other prostitutes about their portrayals.
+He also intended to include more details of the sex workers he visited, such as their interests and the conversations they had, but was afraid too much detail could identify them — he chose to respect their anonymity; this includes "Denise", the sex worker with whom he ended up having a long-term, monogamous relationship, and who refused to have more of herself included in the book.
+Brown did not try to contact the other sex workers about their portrayals.

 Conversations and debates with Dave Sim were also dropped.
 As their friendship fell through over Brown's refusal to sign an online petition asserting Sim was not a misogynist, it would have been awkward for him to ask Sim for permission to include those scenes.